lseab/pysynth/README.md

 # Pysynth
 Early attempts at building a synthesizer in python.

-This is a Frequency Modulation (FM) synth, heavily inspired by Ableton's native Operator.
+This is a Frequency Modulation (FM) synth, inspired by Ableton's native Operator.

 ### Set up:
 Clone the repo